 A procedures manual will only be successful if you update it over time.
-To make updates easy, keep your procedures manual on your computer network or in a loose-leaf notebook.
 As new material is added and existing procedures are revised, insert or delete pages as needed.
 Advise staff of these changes by circulating an inter-office memorandum, briefly describing the changes and including the added or revised pages.
 If major changes are made, hold a short staff meeting with time for questions.